“Anyone who thinks they are too small to make a difference has never tried to fall asleep with a mosquito in the room.”

-We started to raise funds to replace crumbling and dangerous school buildings at remote rural village schools in Cameroon, with durable, hygienic and weatherproof classroom blocks, new latrines and clean drinking water supplies.
+We started to raise funds to replace crumbling and dangerous school buildings at remote rural village schools in Cameroon, with durable, hygienic and weatherproof classroom blocks and new latrines.

 Building hope for the future

 We provide a safe and reliable conduit for people who want to help African children aspire to a brighter future, through access to a good education and improved health.

-From the beginning, an informal partnership was formed with Cameroon NGO Strategic Humanitarian Services (SHUMAS) and that exclusive partnership continues to this date.
+From the beginning, an informal partnership was established with Cameroon NGO Strategic Humanitarian Services (SHUMAS) and that exclusive partnership continues to this date.
 Projects are chosen by SHUMAS based on extensive needs assessment analysis and feasibility studies.
 SHUMAS also procures the required materials, motivates local communities to participate in projects, manages these projects and carries out long term monitoring and evaluation.
 As part of this process, a set of reports and comprehensive budgets are submitted to BSFA for every project that is funded by our donors.